 How to Use Cooked Bulgur Wheat

-Bulgur is incredibly versatile and works beautifully in salads, grain bowls, and as a hearty base for protein-forward meals.
+Bulgur is incredibly versatile, easy to prep ahead, and works beautifully in salads, grain bowls, or as a hearty base for protein-forward meals throughout the week.

 How to Store

-Freezer: Store in an airtight container for up to 2 months.
+Freezer: For longer storage, freeze in airtight containers or freezer bags for up to 2 months.

 FAQs

-Wheat berries are whole, uncooked wheat kernels, while bulgur is cracked and parboiled, making it quicker to cook.
+Wheat berries are whole, uncooked wheat kernels, while bulgur is cracked and partially cooked (parboiled), which makes it much quicker to prepare.

 It’s usually found in the grain, rice, or international foods aisle of most grocery stores.
 You can also find it in Middle Eastern markets or online retailers.

-If you need a gluten-free alternative, try quinoa or lentils—they offer a similar texture and nutritional profile.
-Wheat berries also work for a chewier bite, but they’re not gluten-free and take longer to cook.
+For a gluten-free alternative, try quinoa or lentils—they offer a similar texture and nutritional profile.
+For a heartier option (not gluten-free), wheat berries work well, though they take longer to cook.

 More Favorite Grain & Pasta Recipes